antieau/antieau.github.io/cv.markdown

 # Education

-2010 PhD in Mathematics at the UIC.
+2010 PhD in Mathematics at UIC.

-2006 MS in Mathematics at the UIC.
+2006 MS in Mathematics at UIC.

-2004 AB in Philosophy at the University of Chicago.
+2004 AB in Philosophy at University of Chicago.